AI Use Cases/Law Firms

 The Problem

 Finance teams at law firms manually audit expenses across fragmented systems - iManage, Clio, Aderant, Elite 3E - without a unified view of matter costs, timekeeper allocations, or trust account compliance.
-Partners spend 8-12 hours weekly reviewing expense categorization, vendor invoices, and billable-versus-non-billable line items.
+Partners lose hours every week to reviewing expense categorization, vendor invoices, and billable-versus-non-billable line items.
 Paralegals re-enter data across platforms, creating duplicate records and reconciliation gaps that compound during month-end closes.
 This administrative burden directly erodes realization rates and forces partners away from revenue-generating work.
-The ABA Model Rules and state bar ethics requirements demand audit trails for client trust accounts, yet most firms lack systematic controls to flag suspicious patterns or compliance violations before they escalate into regulatory exposure.
+The ABA Model Rules and state bar ethics requirements demand audit trails for client trust accounts, yet many firms lack systematic controls to flag suspicious patterns or compliance violations before they escalate into regulatory exposure.

 Revenue & Operational Impact

-These manual workflows cost firms 15-25% of their potential realization rate annually.
-A 150-attorney firm loses $2.1M - $3.5M in billable partner hours diverted to non-revenue work.
-EDiscovery expenses - often the largest variable cost in litigation matters - routinely exceed budgets by 30-40% because expense auditing happens weeks after invoices arrive, too late to negotiate vendor terms or reallocate resources.
-Associates and paralegals spend 6-8 hours per week on duplicate data entry and compliance spot-checks.
+Price the leak with your own numbers.
+Every partner hour spent auditing expense lines is an hour not billed - at a $400 blended rate, ten partner hours a week of expense review is over $200K a year in foregone billings, before counting the write-offs the review still misses.
+Meanwhile, eDiscovery expenses - often the largest variable cost in litigation matters - blow through budgets because expense auditing happens weeks after invoices arrive, too late to negotiate vendor terms or reallocate resources.
 Client pressure for fixed-fee arrangements means cost overruns directly compress margins; without real-time expense visibility, partners cannot course-correct mid-matter.

 Why Generic Tools Fail